wesql/wescale/doc/design/20240531_WasmPlugin.md

 # WebAssembly in WeScale

-## Background

-Most platform software provides a certain degree of extensibility.
-Just as MySQL allows users to write UDFs to extend functionality, WeScale also allows users to write Filters to achieve the same purpose.
-However, this is still not a very user-friendly way for most users because it requires them to compile and distribute their own code along with the code provided by the service provider.

-A better way would be: modern browsers provide extensibility, allowing users who want deep customization to write browser extensions, while users who want shallow customization can use plugins like Tampermonkey to inject JavaScript code to change browser behavior.

-Therefore, based on Filter, WeScale proposes the concept of Wasm Plugin.
-We hope that Wasm Plugin can provide our users with more secure, dynamic and easy-to-use extensibility.

 ## What is WebAssembly?

 WebAssembly (Wasm) is a rising portable binary format designed for executing code.
 This code runs almost at native speed within a secure, memory-safe sandbox that has defined resource limits and an API for interaction with the host environment, such as a proxy.